LeeIsaac1201/freeCodeCamp/JavaScript Algorithms and Data Structures Certification/README.md

   - Displays a message when the cash provided exactly equals the price.
   - Calculates the change due and displays the result.
   - Determines and displays one of three statuses:
-    - **Status: OPEN** – when the cash drawer contains more funds than the change due and the exact change can be returned.
+    - **Status: OPEN** – The exact change can be returned when the cash drawer contains more funds than the change due.
-    - **Status: CLOSED** – when the cash drawer matches the change due.
+    - **Status: CLOSED** – When the cash drawer matches the change due.
-    - **Status: INSUFFICIENT_FUNDS** – when the available funds are inadequate or the exact change cannot be provided.
+    - **Status: INSUFFICIENT_FUNDS** – When the available funds are inadequate or the exact change cannot be provided.
   - Presents the change breakdown in coins and bills, sorted from the highest to the lowest denomination.

 --------------------------------------------------------------------------------------------------------------------------